Hunting & Fishing

 Reference Number: D11772

-21st Century English solid silver novelty cased set of 10 butt markers, each marker imitating a double barrel shotgun.
-A perfect set to use by a group of friends before a shoot, engraved with numbers 1-10 to use as shooting butt marker, so that each gunman can randomly pick a tumbler denoting their shooting position, comes in a shotgun cartridge shaped case.
+A perfect set to use by a group of friends before a shoot, engraved with numbers 1-8 to use as shooting butt marker, so that each gunman can randomly pick a stick denoting their shooting position.
 A truly unique statement pieces that will make for riveting conversation and become a timeless piece, to be used, admired and passed on to future generations.

 Antique early 20th Century German Black Forest oak cabinet, adorned with stag antlers and fallow deer throughout.
 The upper section features two wide glass doors that open to reveal shelves within, while the lower section boasts solid oak doors, complete with the original locking key.
 A superb piece, it would have once graced a stately home.